 Use the General Section to Change the X, Y position, Width, and height of a Column Chart.

 Format X-Axis of a Power BI Column Chart

 Toggle the X-Axis option from Off to On to format the X-Axis labels.
-Following are the list of options that are available for you to format the Horizontal axis
+Following is the list of options that are available for you to format the Horizontal axis

-As you can see from the below screenshot, we change the Color to Brick red, Font style to Georgia, and Text Size to 20.
-Minimum category, Maximum Size, and Inner Padding options are to changed the bar widths
+As you can see from the below screenshot, we change the Color to Brick red, the Font style to Georgia, and the Text Size to 20.
+Minimum category, Maximum Size, and Inner Padding options are to change the bar widths

-From the below screenshot, you can see the changes that we made to X-Axis.
+From the screenshot below, you can see the changes we made to X-Axis.